 If you are using PHP 5 then download version 3.0.3 and if you are using PHP 7 then you will need version 3.0.5 due to the depreciated /e regular expression modifier in PHP 7.
 Please check the Strictly-Software blog and the Facebook Page for information on bugs and issues the plugin may have.

 If you have any particular issues with the plugin either with the code, setting it up or issues with compatibility with other plugins then you will need to buy a configuaration coupon for me to do specific work on your site.
 However this will probably require me to have access to your system and you should follow all the guidance on setting up the plugin and debugging in the Readme.txt file, blog and Facebook page before obtaining one.

 This plugin is ideal for people starting new blogs who haven't yet built up their own taxonomy lists as the Auto Discovery feature enables you to build up your tag lists automatically.
 As new posts get added your tag list will grow with your blog.
 It is also great for Automatic Blogging Systems or sites that require accurate tagging and great Search Engine Optimisation with as little human interaction as possible.
 It is also a brilliant plugin to use alongside the Strictly TweetBot plugin as you can automatically use the post tags the plugin generates as #HashTags in automated tweets to multiple Twitter accounts.

 There are two versions of the plugin.

-One is the free version which you can obtain from the WordPress plugin site and has less features, the other is a paid for version which you can pay for and buy here for just £40.00.
-The reason I have split this plugin up is that I have put a lot of work into this program and even with over 201,848 downloads (Sep 2015) I have hardly had any donations.
+One is the free version which you can obtain from this site and has a lot less features.
+The other is a paid for version which you can order and download from here for just £40.00.
+The reason I have split this plugin up is that I have put a lot of work into this plugin and even with over 201,848 downloads (Sep 2015) I have hardly had any donations.
 This is despite the fact thousands of websites, companies and SEO sites use it and lots of sites talk about how good it is.